shakked/ChatKit/README.md

 ]
 ```

 You can also present an array of buttons using `ChatButtons`. `ChatButtons` also optionally takes a message parameter.
 Note, if you want to add additional logic when the user tap's `No Thanks`, it is recommended to use a `ChatMessageConditional`.
-NOTE: This is the key difference between `ChatButtons` and `ChatMessageConditional`.
+This is the key difference between `ChatButtons` and `ChatMessageConditional`.
 Theoretically, you can accomplish almost the same things with both.
 For example, the below logic will run a block of code after either `ChatOption` is picked using the `ChatRunLogic`.

 `ChatButtons` are ideal for when you know there isn't subsequent logic that you want to run.
-(Though I ackonwledge there probably isn't a use for both in this SDK, who knows, maybe I'll simplify in the future!).
+(Though I acknowledge there probably isn't a use for both in this SDK, who knows, maybe I'll simplify in the future!).

 ```swift
     let chats: [Chat] = [